intmus/inttheory22-23/_06-intro-harmonic/a1-romnum.md

 - *Root* - The number (e.g. one, two, three, etc.) associated with a Roman numeral denotes the scale degree on which the chord is built.
   - If there is no accidental in front of the Roman numeral, the chord is built off the diatonic scale degree.
-    - The only exception to this rule is the vii<sup>&oslash;</sup> chord in minor; this chord is built off of `ti` (raised seventh scale degree), and this is considered the diatonic function.
-The naturally-occurring VII chord is used *much* less and has a more limited scope in common practice.
+    - The only exception to this rule are the vii<sup>o</sup> and vii<sup>o7</sup> chords in minor, which are both built off of `ti` (raised seventh scale degree) but will not have a "#" placed in front of the Roman numeral.
+We will discuss the reasoning for this in detail over the next couple of units, but to have its standard *dominant* function in diatonic harmony, the vii<sup>o</sup> chord must contain `ti`.
+Because of this requirement, we skip using the normal root alteration in our Roman numeral analysis as a shorthand.
-  - If there is an accidental in front of the Roman numeral, this affects only the root of the chord by raising or lowering it.
+    - The naturally-occurring VII chord is used *much* less and has a more limited scope in common practice.
-    - The vii<sup>&oslash;</sup> chord in minor does not require an accidental because it is assumed because of its diatonic function.
+  - If there is an accidental in front of the Roman numeral, this affects *only* the root of the chord by raising or lowering it.
 - *Chordal third* - The case (i.e. upper-case versus lower-case) of the Roman numeral denotes the quality of the chordal third.
   - All upper-case Roman numerals have a major third.
-This includes major triads, augmented triads, major major chords, and major minor chords.
+This includes major triads, augmented triads, major major (major 7) chords, and major minor (dominant 7) chords.
   - All lower-case Roman numerals have a minor third.
 This includes all minor triads, diminished triads, minor minor chords, diminished minor chords, and diminished diminished chords.
 - *Chordal fifth* - The chordal fifth is altered by adding either a <sup>o</sup> (the diminished symbol) for lowered fifths or a <sup>+</sup> for raised fifths.

-- *Chordal sevenths* - To show a chordal seventh is present, you only need to use an inversion figure that implies a seventh chord (i.e. <sup>7, 6/5, 4/3, or 4/2</sup>).
+- *Chordal sevenths* - To show a chordal seventh is present, you only need to use an inversion figure that implies a seventh chord (i.e. <sup>7, 6/5, 4/3,</sup> or <sup>4/2</sup>).
   - A seventh chord inversion figure with no alteration implies a minor seventh above the root.
 It may be helpful to think of this as the "default" chordal seventh.
     - Having a minor interval as default is different than chordal thirds and fifths, because both of those chord members have "defaults" of a major interval.
     - We do this for two reasons: